OpenEvalProject/evals/manuscripts/elife-27000/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/27000/elife-27000-fig4-v2.jpg)

-**Figure 4.:** 2+ level.(A-F) at low basal (preflash) calcium, the DN-mutant supports more secretion than WT Doc2B.
+**Figure 4.:** (A-F) at low basal (preflash) calcium, the DN-mutant supports more secretion than WT Doc2B.
 (A) Ca2+ uncaging experiments in Doc2B KO cells (n = 12), Doc2B KO cells overexpressing Doc2B WT (n = 19) and Doc2B KO cells overexpressing Doc2b DN (n = 20 cells).
 Top panel shows the average (±SEM) post-flash [Ca2+]i measured by microfluorimetry; inset shows the pre-flash [Ca2+]i.
 Bottom panel shows the changes in cell membrane capacitance (mean traces for all cells).
 (B–F) Kinetic analysis revealed that both the fast and slow bursts were larger upon overexpression of Doc2B DN than of Doc2B WT, leading to a gain of function phenotype at low basal cell calcium.
 The sustained component was similarly decreased by overexpression of wildtype and DN-mutated Doc2B (*p<0.05, **p<0.01, ***p<0.001, Dunn’s multiple comparison test).
 (G), similar experiment to (A) but in high basal pre-flash Ca2+ (Doc2B KO, n = 20 cells; Doc2B KO expressing Doc2B WT, 20 cells; Doc2B KO expressing Doc2B DN, 32 cells).
 (H–L) Kinetic analysis shows that overexpression of either Doc2B DN or Doc2B WT causes a similar increase in the fast burst.
 Similar to the low preflash [Ca2+]i experiment, the sustained component was decreased to the same levels by overexpression of both proteins.
 (K) Overexpression of Doc2B DN caused a significant acceleration of the fast burst fusion kinetics.
 (M) Plot of the total burst size (fast + slow) as a function of the basal cell calcium reveals that Doc2B DN supports maximal LDCV priming irrespective of the cell Ca2+. *p<0.05, ***p<0.001; Dunn’s multiple comparison test.

 The 6A-mutation, which includes aspartate-to-alanine mutations of six key Ca2+-binding aspartate residues, three in each C2-domain (C2A: D163A/D218A/D220A, C2B: D303A/D357A/D359A) blocks Ca2+ binding to both C2-domains (Pang et al., 2011).
 Although the 6A-mutant cannot bind to Ca2+, it was able to rescue the normal mEPSC frequency in cultured neurons (Pang et al., 2011).
 This finding was used to argue that Doc2B has calcium-independent upstream effects on miniature release.
 Here, using live cell imaging of a Doc2B(6A)-EGFP fusion protein we showed that the 6A-mutant localizes permanently to the plasma membrane in excess of the WT protein, and it does not traffic in response to depolarization (Figure 3A,B,C).
 Similar results were previously reported using a quadruple aspartate-to-asparagine mutation in C2A/B (Gaffaney et al., 2014).